synapse-wireless/snap-to-cloud-examples/README.md

 ### Exosite Requirements
 An Exosite "Portals" account is required.
 [Sign up for a free account here](https://portals.exosite.com/signup?plan=2692704445)

-See `exosite-demo.docx` for instructions on how to add devices to your Exosite "Portals" account.
+See [exosite/README.md](exosite/README.md) for instructions on how to add devices to your Exosite "Portals" account.

 ### Running
 Run the Exosite example using the following command: